raif-s-naffah/ogc-cql2/README.md

 ### Test data

-The folder `tests/samples/csv` contain 3 CSV files created/converted from the same named _Layers_ in the [GeoPackage][1] referenced in the Standard.
+The folder `tests/samples/data` contain 3 CSV files created/converted from the same named _Layers_ in the [GeoPackage][1] referenced in the Standard, as well as the GeoPackage DB/file itself.

 Those CSV files were first created by exporting each _Layer_ to a CSV file using [DB Browser for SQLite Version 3.13.1][2], then converting the geometries to their WKT form and renaming their column `geom`.

+The _GeoPackage_ DB/file is used for testing the _GeoPackage Data Source_ and the _Streamable Data Source_ trait with and without translating the filter expression to SQL.

 The other 2 folders next to `csv` in the same parent folder mirror the same data found [here][3].